Appendix: Running DOMjudge as a shadow system

 Configuring DOMjudge

 In the DOMjudge admin interface, go to Configuration settings page and modify the settings to mimic the system to shadow from.
-Also make sure to set data_source to configuration and live data external.
+Also make sure to set shadow_mode to true.
 This tells DOMjudge that it will be a shadow for an external system.
 This will:

 • Add a Shadow Differences and External Contest Sources item to the jury menu and homepage for admins.